-- Non-qualified investments: A one-time tax is payable by a TFSA holder when a non-qualified investment is acquired or previously acquired qualified investment becomes non-qualified (hence the importance of always consulting with a certified financial planner for professional investment advice)
+- Non-qualified investments: A one-time tax is payable by a TFSA holder when a non-qualified investment is acquired or previously acquired qualified investment becomes non-qualified (hence the importance of always consulting with a Certified Financial Planner professional for expert investment advice).

 For specifics on all instances when tax is payable on TFSAs, be sure to visit the CRA’s website.

-#4: Applying for a credit card can negatively affect your credit score (true of false)
+#4: Applying for a credit card can negatively affect your credit score (true or false).